Ashle3/PythonDataStructures/2-linked_lists.md

     # if there is a head (meaning there is at least one node in the list)
     else:
         # follow the rest of the steps to insert a node at the head

-        #step 2
+        #step 2: Set the "next" pointer of the new node equal to the current head.
         new_node.next = self.head
-        #step 3
+        #step 3: Set the "prev" pointer of the current head equal to the new node.
         self.head.prev = new_node
-        #step 4
+        #step 4: Set the head equal to the new node
         self.head = new_node
 ```
 ### Inserting at the Tail

 The steps for inserting a new node at the tail are very similar to the steps for inserting at the head.
 We just need to consider the small changes that make inserting at the tail slightly different from inserting at the head:

-1. Create a new node
+__1. Create a new node__

 ![Create a new Node](images/new_node.png)

-2. Set the "prev" pointer of the new node equal to the tail.
+__2. Set the "prev" pointer of the new node equal to the tail.__

 ![Set prev to tail](images/set_prev_it.png)

-3. Set the "next" pointer of the tail equal to the new node.
+__3. Set the "next" pointer of the tail equal to the new node.__

 ![Set next to new node](images/set_next_it.png)

-4. Set the tail equal to the new node
+__4. Set the tail equal to the new node__

 ![Set tail to new node](images/set_tail_i.png)